pandas-dev/pandas-governance/governance.md

 general rule, an Individual Contributor can be nominated by a member of a Team to become a member of that Team, and the Team must unanimously agree to admitting that person to the Team, since every Team member becomes a Steward of the Project.
-If a member of a Team is inactive for more than one year, the Team may unanimously decide to remove that person from the Team.
+If a member of a Team is inactive for more than one year, the active members of the Team may unanimously decide to remove that person from the Team.
 Each Team will maintain its own private mailing list if the Team deems it to be necessary.
 There will also be a mailing list consisting of all Stewards of all Teams.

-Each Team has specific responsibilities as well as Permissions authorities, as defined below.
+Each Team has specific responsibilities as well as authorities over permissions, as defined below.
 In addition, specific criteria are used by Team Members to guide decisions on adding new Members to the Team.

 The description of each Team can be found in https://github.com/pandas-dev/pandas-governance/teams.md .